Last Modified: July 8, 2014

 The type of mount you use is dictated by several conditions.
 The main one centers around one's feelings about drilling holes in a vehicle's body.
 While there are ways around the issue, they often require fabricating special brackets—apparently a lost art!
 This fact is why so many newcomers to the hobby opt for short, stubby antennas to avoid the issue.
 However, short, stubby antennas have their own set of issues, not the least of which is poor efficiency, and excessive common mode.

 The size, weight, and length of the antenna, and to a lessor degree aesthetics and spousal approval are also issues which need to be considered.
 Heavy antennas like the Scorpion 680, require additional thought and preparation if they're extra efficiency is to be exploited.
 Overall length is important too, especially if your neck-of-the-woods is highly forested.
-If it is, then cap hats are a viable alternative to length, but only if you're willing to opt for a heavy, and sturdy antenna.
+If it is, then cap hats are a viable alternative to length, but only if you're willing to opt for a well-mounted, heavy and sturdy antenna!

 Let us face a fact of life; mobile antennas aren't what most folks would call pretty.
 Some in fact, are just plain ugly!
 Your spouse may not like what he/she sees, but remember this; form follows function.
 So if you opt for an antenna that looks pretty, doesn't require drilling holes, you're going to be less than satisfied in the long run.